 6. Make it mobile-friendly

 About 40% of email opens are on a mobile device, according to our latest State of Email Engagement report.
-This is more than desktop apps or webmail clients.
-So you want to make sure your email preference center is optimized for mobile, too.
-Having a broken mobile experience on your page is frustrating and can lead to subscribers choosing to unsubscribe or mark you as spam instead.
+This is more than desktop, apps, or webmail clients.
+It’s essential to make sure your email preference center is optimized for mobile.
+A broken mobile experience on your page is frustrating and can lead to people choosing not to subscribe.

-10. Don’t force people to sign up or log in
+8. Don’t force people to sign-up or log-in

-On a similar note, don’t force people to sign up or log in to manage their preferences unless it’s a security issue.
-It’s otherwise a poor subscriber experience and isn’t compliant with most laws if this is someone’s only way to unsubscribe.
+Don’t force people to sign-up or log-in to manage their preferences unless it’s a security issue.
+It creates a poor subscriber and brand experience.

 How to get people to actually use your preference center

 Here are a few ways to promote your preference center—and why people should use it.

 Make it standard in your email footer